Incorporating Arbitrary Matrix Group Equivariance into KANs: Experiments

-\subsection{Top quark tagging}
+\subsection{Top Quark Tagging}

-The research on top quark tagging \citep{top-tagging} involves classifying hadronic tops from the QCD background.
+The research on top quark tagging \cite{kasieczka2019top} involves classifying hadronic tops from the QCD background.
 In particle collision experiments, top quark decays or other events produce several jet constituents.
 We observe the four-momenta $p_1^\mu, p_2^\mu, p_3^\mu \in \mathbb{R}^4$ of the three jet constituents with the highest transverse momentum $p_T$, and predict the event label ($1$ for top, $0$ for QCD).
 The category of the event will not change when all jet constituents undergo the same Lorentz transformation.
-Consequently, this task possesses $\mathrm{O}(1,3)$ invariance (see Appendix \ref{sec:o13} for more details), with the feature space $U_i = 3T_1$ and the label space $U_o = T_0$.
+Consequently, this task possesses $\mathrm{O}(1,3)$ invariance (see \cref{sec:o13} for more details), with the feature space $U_i = 3T_1$ and the label space $U_o = T_0$.
+The top quark tagging dataset is sourced from \citet{kasieczka2019top}, and we assume that only the $n_{comp}=3$ jet constituents with the highest transverse momentum $p_T$ are observed, which differs from the setup in CGENN \cite{ruhe2023clifford} and LorentzNet \cite{gong2022efficient}, where all $n_{comp}=200$ jet constituents are available.

-Similar to particle scattering, we embed the group $\mathrm{O}(1,3)$ and its subgroups $\mathrm{SO}^+(1,3)$ and $\mathrm{SO}(1,3)$ equivariance into \model~and EMLP.
+Similar to particle scattering, we embed the group $\mathrm{O}(1,3)$ and its subgroups $\mathrm{SO}^+(1,3)$ and $\mathrm{SO}(1,3)$ equivariance into EKAN and EMLP.
+Furthermore, we embed $\mathrm{O}(1,3)$ equivariance into CGENN \cite{ruhe2023clifford}.
 We sample training sets of different sizes from the original dataset for evaluation.
-Both \model~and KAN have the depth of $L=2$, the spline order of $k=3$, and grid intervals of $G=3$.
-We set the width of the middle layer in \model~to $n_1=200$ (shape as $[12, 200, 1]$) and the width of the middle layer in KAN to $n_1=384$ (shape as $[12, 384, 1]$) to control the number of parameters.
-Both EMLP and MLP have the depth of $L=4$ and the middle layer width $n_1=n_2=n_3=200$ (shape as $[12, 200, 200, 200, 1]$).
+Both EKAN and KAN have the depth of $L=2$, the spline order of $k=3$, and grid intervals of $G=3$.
+We set the width of the middle layer in EKAN to $n_1=200$ (shape as $[12, 200, 1]$) and the width of the middle layer in KAN to $n_1=384$ (shape as $[12, 384, 1]$) to control the number of parameters.
+Both MLP, EMLP and CGENN have the depth of $L=4$ and the middle layer width $n_1=n_2=n_3=200$ (shape as $[12, 200, 200, 200, 1]$).
 We apply the sigmoid function to the model's output and use BCE as the loss function for binary classification.
-More implementation details are provided in Appendix \ref{sec:top quark tagging details}.
+More implementation details are provided in \cref{sec:top quark tagging details}.